Charles Horman: Biography

-On 16 September 1973, six days after the military coup, Horman was detained by Chilean soldiers and taken to the National Stadium in Santiago, which had been converted into an ad hoc prison camp.
+On September 16, 1973, six days after the military coup, Horman was detained by Chilean soldiers and taken to the National Stadium in Santiago, which had been converted into an ad hoc prison camp.
 Prisoners were interrogated and tortured, and many were executed.
 For close to a month after Horman's death, the whereabouts of his body were purportedly unknown to American officials.
 However, it was later determined that he had been executed on September 19 and his remains buried inside a wall in the national stadium, after which the body was transferred to a morgue in the Chilean capital.
 A second American journalist, Frank Teruggi, met a similar fate.

 At the time of the military coup, Horman had been in the resort town of Viña del Mar near the port of Valparaíso, a key base for American and Chilean coup plotters.
-US officials speculated at the time that Horman had been a victim of "Chilean paranoia," but did nothing to intervene.
+U.S. officials speculated at the time that Horman had been a victim of "Chilean paranoia," but did nothing to intervene.
 It is unlikely that Horman would have been killed without the knowledge or permission of the CIA, according to papers released in 1999 under the Freedom of Information Act.
-Efforts to determine his fate were initially met with resistance and duplicity by US embassy officials in Santiago.
+Efforts to determine his fate were initially met with resistance and duplicity by U.S. embassy officials in Santiago.

-Joyce and Edmund Horman donated their extensive files related to their pursuit of justice to the Benson Latin American Collection at The University of Texas - Austin.
-The collection in includes biographical files, correspondence, Freedom of Information Act request documents, press clippings, and case files from Joyce Horman's lawsuit against Henry Kissinger.
+Joyce and Edmund Horman donated their extensive files related to their pursuit of justice to the Benson Latin American Collection at the University of Texas at Austin.
+The collection includes biographical files, correspondence, Freedom of Information Act request documents, press clippings, and case files from Joyce Horman's lawsuit against U.S. Secretary of State Henry Kissinger.